Nischay19/github-finder/README.md

 # github-finder
-React app
+-React app
-Read the below part, from official user guide of react(facebook)
+-Read the below part, from official user guide of react(facebook)

 ## Philosophy